francoisfernando/datalake-assistant/README.md

 ## How the test dataset was created

+In order to do some integration testing we needed some Glue/Athena tables.
+We used publicly available [Sakila](https://github.com/sakiladb/postgres) database as the starting point for creating the parquet data underlying Glue/Athena tables.

 Standup a dockerized sakila postgres instance https://github.com/sakiladb/postgres

 database: `sakila`
 username / password: `sakila` / `p_ssW0rd`